Sanctuary of Fátima: Basilica of Our Lady of the Rosary

 A five-section organ (grande organ, positive, recitative, solo and echo) controlled by a console of five keyboards and pedals is installed in the choir.
 It has 152 registers and approximately 12,000 lead, tin and wood tubes, with the largest 11 m in height and the smallest 9 mm.
 Initially, the organ was divided into its five parts and dispersed within the basilica, but it was re-formed in 1962 and installed in its present location.

 Chapel of the Sacred Lausperene

 The Chapel of the Sacred Lausperene (Capela do Sagrado Lausperene) is situated at the end of the left colonnade of the basilica.
 The stained-glass windows at its entrance represent manna in the desert and the Last Supper.

 Chapel of the Apparitions

-The Chapel of the Apparitions (Capelinha das Aparições) is at the very centre of the sanctuary: it is located at the exact location of the Marian apparitions, marked by a marble pillar and enclosed case, with the image of the Virgin Mary.
+The Chapel of Apparitions (Capelinha das Aparições) is at the very centre of the sanctuary: it is located at the exact location of the Marian apparitions, marked by a marble pillar and enclosed case, with the image of the Virgin Mary.